AntonRykachevskiy/azul-stats/README.md

 For any questions please write: anton.rykachevskiy@yandex.ru

 REQUIRMENTS:
-Requirments are listed in requirments file.
+Requirments are listed in requirments file in the base directory.
 Python 2.7 is strongly recommended.
 Also it can be more convinient to setup anaconda python https://www.continuum.io/downloads this build contains everything to run and develop the script.